opensourcewebsite-org/opensourcewebsite-org/INSTALL.md

 #### Without Docker

 - Install [MySQL +5.7.X](https://www.mysql.com)
+- Create a new MySQL database ("opensourcewebsite" by default) with an "utf8mb4_unicode_ci" collation for your environment
-- Create a new MySQL database with an "utf8mb4_unicode_ci" collation
+- Create a new MySQL database ("opensourcewebsite_test" by default) with an "utf8mb4_unicode_ci" collation for test environment
 - Setup your web-server root folder to `web`
 - Install [PHP +7.2.X](https://www.php.net)
 - Install [Composer](https://getcomposer.org)
 - Run `php composer.phar install`